influencer affiliation master agreement terms

 8.16 Costs and Fees.
 In the event of a Dispute, the prevailing Party shall be entitled to reimbursement of all of its or his or her costs and expenses, including reasonable attorneys’ fees, incurred in connection with the arbitration or litigation of such Dispute, including any appeals therefrom; provided, however, that no Party may receive reimbursement unless it or he or she complied with the dispute resolution process set forth in Section 8.11 above.
 For purposes of this Section 8.16 the determination of which Party is to be considered the prevailing Party and the allocation of costs shall be decided by the court of competent jurisdiction or independent party (i.e., arbitrator) that resolves such dispute, claim, or litigation.

 9.17 Entire Agreement: Modifications.
 This IAMA and the Statement of Work represent the entire agreement between the Parties with respect to the subject matter hereof and thereof and supersedes any previous oral or written agreements or understandings regarding such subject matter.
-This IAMA may be amended or modified only by a written instrument signed by a duly authorized representative of each Party.
-A Statement of Work may only be modified by a duly executed Change Order as contemplated by this IAMA.
+This IAMA may be amended or modified only by a written instrument signed by duly authorized representatives of each Party.
+A Statement of Work may be modified by a written instrument signed by duly authorized representatives of each Party or by the delivery of related or additional instructions by Agency to Influencer, subject to Section 7.6(b) above.

 9.18 Manner of Execution.
-This IAMA shall be deemed agreed when a Statement of Work is fully executed by both Parties.
+This IAMA shall be deemed agreed when a Statement of Work is entered into by both Parties.
 Statements of Work may be executed in counterparts, each of which if so executed shall be deemed an original and both of which together shall constitute one and the same instrument.
-Scanned images of signatures transmitted electronically or other evidence of consent transmitted electronically shall have the force and effect of original signatures.
+Scanned images of signatures transmitted electronically (or other evidence of consent transmitted electronically) shall have the force and effect of original signatures.
+Statements of Work may also be entered into if Influencer follows and agrees to Agency’s online or electronic sign-up or enrollment process if Agency accepts or confirms such sign-up or enrollment by electronic mail.

 THE PARTIES HERETO AGREE TO THIS INFLUENCER AFFILIATION MASTER AGREEMENT BY VIRTUE OF ENTERING INTO A STATEMENT OF WORK.